 Tool Library Membership vs Buying Tools Cost Calculator

-Enter four inputs.
-The annual membership fee is the fixed amount you pay to join the tool library for one year.
-The average rental fee per tool is the typical charge you pay each time you borrow an item.
+Enter four inputs for the tool library membership vs buying tools comparison.
+The annual membership fee is the fixed amount you pay to join the library for a year.
+The average rental fee per tool is the typical charge each time you borrow an item.
 The average purchase cost per tool is what you would spend to buy a comparable tool yourself.
-The expected resale value per tool is the amount you realistically think you could recover after the project, not the most optimistic online listing you have seen.
+The expected resale value per tool is the amount you realistically think you could recover after the project, not the optimistic listing price you might hope for online.
 If you plan to keep the tool instead of selling it, enter 0 for resale.

-The calculator compares two yearly totals.
-First, it estimates the total cost of using the tool library.
+The tool library membership vs buying tools calculator compares two yearly totals.
+First, it estimates the total cost of using the library.
 That cost has a fixed part and a variable part: you pay the membership fee once for the year, then you pay a borrowing fee for each tool you check out.
 If N is the number of tools you expect to borrow in a year, the library cost rises in a straight line as N gets larger.

-Next, it estimates the net cost of ownership.
+Next, it estimates the net cost of ownership for the same tool library membership vs buying tools decision.
 Buying costs money up front, but resale reduces that cost afterward.
 So the net ownership cost per tool is the purchase price minus the resale value.
 If you buy N tools, the annual ownership total is the net per-tool cost multiplied by the number of tools.

-Set the two totals equal and solve for N. That gives the break-even point.
+Set the two totals equal and solve for N. That gives the break-even point for borrowing versus buying.
 The original MathML formula used by this calculator is preserved below:

 Here, M is the annual membership fee, R is the rental fee per tool, P is the purchase price per tool, and D is the resale value recovered per tool.
 The denominator matters a lot.
 If P − D is less than or equal to R, then owning each tool costs no more than borrowing each tool, and the membership fee only makes the library harder to justify.
 In that situation the calculator correctly reports that owning is always cheaper.
 If the denominator is positive, the break-even point exists and tells you where borrowing finally catches up.

-Suppose Maya is planning a season of home projects: she wants to sand a deck, trim boards for shelving, and clean a long driveway with a pressure washer.
+Suppose Maya is planning a season of home projects and is comparing tool library membership vs buying tools for a handful of jobs.
+She wants to sand a deck, trim boards for shelving, and clean a long driveway with a pressure washer.
 Her local tool library charges $75 for an annual membership and about $10 each time she checks out a tool.
 If she bought comparable tools herself, they would cost about $85 each on average, and she believes she could resell them for $60 each after finishing the jobs.
 Entering those values gives a break-even point of 5 tools per year, because 75 divided by (85 − 10 − 60) equals 5.

 | Scenario | Tools Needed | Library Cost ($) | Ownership Cost ($) | Lower-Cost Choice |